openpracticelibrary/openpracticelibrary/src/pages/practice/lego-labs.md

   * Schedule a time and place for the workshop & plan 1-3 hours

-  * [Create a presentation](https://drive.google.com/file/d/17qUa6JWR8ODGVqJ4IqRrTCm5n-IyZz_x/view?usp=sharing) document as facilitator’s guide (templates in ‘links we love’ below)
+  * [Create a presentation](https://drive.google.com/file/d/17qUa6JWR8ODGVqJ4IqRrTCm5n-IyZz_x/view?usp=sharing) document as facilitator’s guide (more templates in ‘links we love’ below)

-  * Make handouts of process overview and Colony specifics (examples below)
+  * Make handouts of [process overview](https://drive.google.com/file/d/1CAWE9y8xNi7PIE08muHn3207MRaivEGk/view?usp=sharing) and Colony specifics (more examples in links below)

-  * Create a space-y themed playlist to invoke a fun ambience
+  * Create a space-y themed [playlist](https://open.spotify.com/playlist/6FxlgF1Sw4OPkFam7UZbys?si=xxlMIvbwTUOK47jCvaoMHg) to invoke a fun ambience

-  * Supplies needed (see shopping list below): Assorted lego pieces & baseplates, sharpies, pencils & paper, printed handouts, sticky notes 3x3 + 8x6
+  * Supplies needed: Assorted lego pieces & baseplates, sharpies, pencils & paper, printed handouts, sticky notes 3x3 + 8x6 (create a [shopping list](https://www.amazon.com/hz/wishlist/dl/invite/9uLky61?ref_=wl_share))

-  * Map of Mars: This can be printed on cardstock from a large image of the planet
+  * Map of Mars: This can be printed on card stock from a large image of the planet

   * Brainstorming food: Healthy snacks and drinks for sessions longer than an hour